ThoenigAdrian/NeuralNetworksCudaTutorial/Part 3 - Multiple Layers/README.md

 ## 5. Launching the Kernel - Changing the parameters

-Alright that’s all the code we need for the kernel.
-We now have a kernel which can compute all the z values and activations.
-The only thing left to do now is to call the kernel.
-This can be done via the triple chevron launch syntax.
+Since we changed the function signature of our kernel we also need to change the parameters when call the kernel.
+We removed the d_inputs parameter, nr_output_neurons and and nr_output_neurons variable and replace them by the shape and shape length variables.

 ```c
 // Call the kernel which calculates the activations.